-As an internationally recognized centre in the robotics field, they have been selected to organize the most important robotics event in the world, the IROS, which will take place in October 2018 in Madrid, Spain
+As an internationally recognized center in the robotics field thanks to their robotics projects, they have been selected to organize the most important robotics event in the world, the IROS, which will take place in October 2018 in Madrid, Spain.

 Project BADGER objective, scheduled to be completed by 2019, is designing and developing an autonomous underground robotic system equipped with tools for constructing stable bores and pipelines that can drill, man-oeuvre, localize, map and navigate in the underground space.
 The BADGER project, which is lead by RoboticsLab together with partners from different universities and companies, was one of the few funded projects in the last LEIT ICT 25 2016 Call, where only 7,4% of the projects raised funds.

 The proposed system will integrate different mechatronic concepts together with robust drilling tools to yield advanced motion capability; will include perception, localization and mapping techniques to be able to interpret the surrounding environment.
 It will also merge the mentioned underground data with digital maps to track the motion of the robot with respect to physical landmarks.

 After this project, the proposed system will work on different domains of high societal and economic impacts.
 Its main application is for trench-less construction of subterranean small-diameter and highly curved tunnels for water & amp; gas pipes and telecoms cables

 Robo-Spect: Robotic system with intelligent vision and control for tunnel structural inspection and evaluation